ufidon/ct/mod2/cfl.md

 - 💡 How many ways does the operator have to run `(baabbb)(aa)`?
   - All ways will crash PDA₃.
 Why?
-    - ∵ we did NOT clean the tape and stack before leave from PDA₁
+    - PDA₂ works on `corrupted tape and nonempty stack` because we did NOT clean the tape and stack before leave from PDA₁
     - This PDA₃ accepts words contain `aaa` only
   - Corrected version
     - modify PDA₁ to clean the tape and stack before leave
     - Do we need to clean PDA₂ as well?